oguzhanakca/socialize-frontend/README.md

 ## Credits

-For the project, Moments walktrough from Code Institute used as base structure.

-### Code
+This project was created based on the Code Institute's walkthrough project [Moments](https://github.com/mr-fibonacci/moments/tree/master/src).

-- By occuring errors, [Stack Overflow](https://stackoverflow.com/) helped me to investigate problems.
+- By occuring errors, i dig through [Stack Overflow](https://stackoverflow.com/).
 Although i couldn't really find an exact answers for my problems, it helped me to understand what may be wrong.

+- Official documentation of the written libraries are used.

+- Every image in the app is found in [Pexels](https://www.pexels.com/)